 |Women, Men, Girls, Boys|

 Lisa Beth Houchins is the Meanest Mommy in the Whole Wide World to three awesome children.
-Her eclectic professional life has included time as middle school science teacher, actuarial analyst, ...
+Her eclectic professional life has included time as middle school science teacher, actuarial analyst, birth ...

 Lisa Beth Houchins is the Meanest Mommy in the Whole Wide World to three awesome children.
-Her eclectic professional life has included time as middle school science teacher, actuarial analyst, birth advocate, stay-at-home mom, and now knitwear designer.
+Her eclectic professional life has included time as middle school science teacher, actuarial analyst, birth advocate, stay-at-home mom, and now knitwear designer & tech editor.
 She has been knitting since 2006.

-Lisa can be found on Ravelry (username -MeanestMommy) and her silly parenting blog (http://meanestmommy.com).
-She welcomes comments and questions and offers pattern support at MeanestMommyKnits (at) gmail (dot) com.
+Lisa can be found on Ravelry, Instagram, and Twitter and MeanestMommy and on http://meanestmommyknits.com.
+She welcomes comments and questions and offers pattern support at MeanestMommy (at) MeanestMommyKnits (dot) com.

 You spend so much time driving kids to soccer practice (and soccer games in which your kid never even touches the damn ball) that it feels like your part-time job.
 You might as well knit yourself a cowl to keep you warm.